This is Part Two of How to Use Herbal Aphrodisiacs. Please read the information contained in Part One before using any .

-Although Shatavari is praised as a herb for women it is reported to also increase male sex drive and sperm production and may help in treating impotence.
+Although Shatavari is praised as a herb for women, it is also reported to increase male sex drive and sperm production and may help in treating impotence.

-Other Uses: Because of it’s tonic effects on the female reproductive system, shatavari can help to balance hormones, ease symptoms of PMS and menopause and provide relief for women after a hysterectomy.
+Other Uses: Because of its tonic effects on the female reproductive system, shatavari can help to balance hormones, ease symptoms of PMS and menopause, and provide relief for women after a hysterectomy.
 It is also shown to reduce inflammation of female sex organs and minimizes blood loss during menstruation.
-It increases fertility, and production of breast milk.
-Shatavari can help ease symptoms of pregnancy related tiredness and morning sickness and even decrease the threat of miscarriage.
-It is commonly used to strengthen the mothers body after childbirth.
+It increases fertility and production of breast milk.
+Shatavari can help ease symptoms of pregnancy-related tiredness and morning sickness and even decrease the threat of miscarriage.
+It is commonly used to strengthen the mother’s body after childbirth.

-In males shatavari also strengthen the sexual organs and reduces inflammations in the reproductive system.
+In males, shatavari also strengthen the sexual organs and reduces inflammations in the reproductive system.

 Shatavari is a diuretic and is useful in treating bladder infections and cystitis.
 It soothes and balances bodily fluids, moisturizing dry mucous membranes of vagina, mouth, respiratory tract.
-Shatavari is also said to have painkilling properties, to cleanse the blood, and to ease the symptoms of alcohol withdrawal
+Shatavari is also said to have painkilling properties, to cleanse the blood, and to ease the symptoms of alcohol withdrawal.

 It is stabilizing for the mind and emotions, builds love and devotion and can relieve both over-activity and lethargy.

 Dose & Usage: Shatavari can be taken as a powder usually in a dose of 3-6g.
-More traditional ways of taking shatavari include decoction or a juice from the fresh roots.
+More traditional ways of taking shatavari include decoction or juice from the fresh roots.

 Latin Name: Pfaffia paniculata

-Other names: Pfaffia, Para toda, Brazilian ginseng (although not related to the ginseng family in any way)
+Other names: Pfaffia, Para toda, Brazilian ginseng (although not related to the ginseng family in any way).

 Part Used: Root